13 Best Valladolid Cenotes

 Cenote X’canche

-The cenote is a fairly quiet swimming hole, and feels very natural when compared with others.
-The staff here make sure that everybody has a shower before entering the water, so as not to contaminate the ecosystem with chemicals (such as from sunscreen).
+The cenote is a fairly quiet swimming hole and feels very natural when compared with others.
+The staff here make sure that everybody has a shower before entering the water so as not to contaminate the ecosystem with chemicals (such as from sunscreen).

 Cenote X’canche actually belongs to the local community, so visiting here means you’ll be supporting local people.
 It’s fun here, too, with a series of walkways and wooden steps that lead down to the water’s edge.
-You can enjoy rappelling, ziplining and swings here, making for a surprisingly active cenote.
+You can enjoy rappelling, ziplining, and swings here, making for a surprisingly active cenote.

 Cenote Sac Aua

-Located only a 10 minute drive from Cenote X’canche, Cenote Sac Aua is a particularly attractive sinkhole swimming spot only 18 miles from Valladolid.
+Located only a 10-minute drive from Cenote X’canche, Cenote Sac Aua is a particularly attractive sinkhole swimming spot only 18 miles from Valladolid.
 Uniquely, it appears as though this former cave cenote has partly collapsed in on itself, creating an island in the center – complete with trees!

 With the stalactite-ridden cave setting, the gleamingly clear aquamarine waters, the natural light filtering in through the hole in the roof, and the island with its trees, the supremely picturesque Cenote Sac Aua is like something from a fantasy novel.

-Those who like exploring will love it here; you can actually embark on a cave tour with a guide through the attached cave system, where you’ll discover Mayan pottery and human remains among twisting tunnels.
-For those who don’t like the thought of small spaces, you can always simply swim with the fish in the cenote, or rent a kayak and paddle around.
-And at only 45 feet (13.7 fee) deep, you can see right to the bottom!
+For those who don’t like the thought of small spaces, you can always simply swim with the fish in the cenote or rent a kayak and paddle around.
+And at only 45 feet (13.7 feet) deep, you can see right to the bottom!

 Cenote Suytun

 You may have already seen pictures of Cenote Suytun on Instagram.
 It is, after all, a super popular spot for those looking for that perfect photo opportunity for their social media feed.
-That’s because of the decorative concrete walkway that winds down from the surface and ends in a circle at the center of the cenote itself, looking like an otherworldly temple.

 The cavern here is particularly large, and the ceiling is covered with stalactites, so it’s really one of the most impressive Valladolid cenotes to visit.
 It’s no wonder people can’t help but take pictures of themselves in this beautiful spot.
 However, because of its popularity, Cenote Suytun can get rather busy.